Repair and rateable value

 A valuation officer may need to inspect your property and you should let the VOA know of any health and safety arrangements, if applicable.

 If you disagree with the VOA’s decision

-If you disagree with the valuation officer’s decision, you should contact the VOA to discuss it.
+If you disagree with the valuation officer’s decision, you can make a challenge through the VOA’s online service.

-The VOA will discuss the case with you and if you can’t reach an agreement then the proposal will be listed for hearing by the independent Valuation Tribunal.
+The VOA will discuss the case with you and if you can’t reach an agreement, you can contact the Valuation Tribunal to make an appeal.

 Last updated 1 April 2017 + show all updates